terranexum/EMiTS/README.md

 A composite metric to value any economic product or service so that free market transactions take place sustainably in accordance with physical laws.
 Perhaps the climate problem is not a technology problem, or a human problem, but a problem resulting from the non-optimization of economic activities around metrics inconsistent with the laws of physics.

-## Application
+## Application Example

-To aid in restructuring present economic systems to be in accordance with physical laws by allowing flows of energy and matter to be represented in the value of transacted items.
-In the diagram below, energy is a transacted item.
-The metric that follows can be applied to obtain the value of both the supply and the demand.
-Based on those numeric values, supply and demand can be adjusted as needed according to current free market dynamics.
+EMiTS is envisioned as a way to help restructure present economic systems to be in accordance with physical laws without additional expenditures or much mental effort.
+This is done by allowing flows of energy and matter to be accounted for in the value of transacted items.

+The diagram below is an example where energy is the transacted item.
+The metric defined in the following section contains measurable variables that can be assembled to obtain a value for that item.
+Based on the resulting value of the item being offered for sale, a buyer can determine how much they need to buy to meet their energy need.
+If more is being sold than is being bought, the seller can serve more buyers.
+If there is more buyer demand than seller supply, then the seller can serve those buyers better by introducing more units of energy.
+We see that free market dynamics, as they currently are, can be used as the basis for deploying more renewable energy capacity and for using and storing that energy more efficiently.

 ![](https://github.com/terranexum/EMiTS/blob/main/Concept_Development/Images/Transaction%20-%2024%20hours.png)

+It may be that any complex networked system supporting a flow of something (whether energy or mass, to include information as a special case) can have those flows expressed in terms of EMiTS.
+Doing so provides a means for the system to optimize itself through its own dynamics.

 ## The Metric